-Students will NOT be given the opportunity to complete academic work/tests missed due to truancy.
-Students who call themselves off school (or for early dismissal) or have a non-parent/guardian call and/or forge a note are also considered truant.
+Students will NOT be given the opportunity to complete academic work/tests missed due to truancy, unexcused absences, skipped, or other similar reasons.
+Students who call themselves off school (or for early dismissal) or have a non-parent/guardian call and/or forge a note are also considered truant and will receive school discipline.